Mord3rca/gamma-launcher/README.md

 You are missing a tool that extracts RAR files.
 You can use something like `unrar` on Linux.
 To install it run the following command:
 - On Ubuntu: `sudo apt install unrar`
-- On Fedora: `sudo dnf install unrar`
+- On Fedora **(RPM Fusion required)**: `sudo dnf install unrar`.
+Note that before the installation you will need to enable the **non-free** RPM Fusion repository since the default package provided by Fedora will cause problems.
+[Instructions on how to enable it here](https://rpmfusion.org/Configuration).

 ### Something else ?